 Myth #5: The Only Way to Get Help for Migraines Is Medication

 Upper cervical chiropractic is a very specific and gentle form of chiropractic that focuses on the top two bones of the spine that play a key role in everything from vertebral blood flow to cerebrospinal fluid drainage.
-To learn more about how upper cervical care may be able to help with migraines and other chronic conditions, contact an upper cervical chiropractor near you.
+To learn more about how upper cervical care may be able to help with chronic conditions, contact an upper cervical chiropractor near you.